UltraViolet (website): Download capability

 Some Ultraviolet streaming providers offered the capability to download movies and TV shows.
 They had their own proprietary video formats, and they were not cross-platform.
 They had to be downloaded and played within their own proprietary PC, Mac, iOS, or Android apps.

-The Ultraviolet Common File Format (CFF) was planned, but never launched, by DECE to allow downloaded video files to be copied between devices, stored on physical media (e.g. DVDs, SD cards, flash memory) or online backup services.
-They were designed to be playable on any UltraViolet authorized device (e.g. Blu-ray, streaming media player, Smart TV', or mobile device) or software player registered to the household Ultraviolet library.
+The Ultraviolet Common File Format (CFF) was planned, but never launched.
+The CFF was an attempt by the DECE to allow downloaded video files to be copied between devices, stored on physical media (e.g. DVDs, SD cards, flash memory) or online backup services.
+They were intended to be playable on any UltraViolet authorized device (e.g. Blu-ray, streaming media player, Smart TV', or mobile device) or software player registered to the household Ultraviolet library.

 A 2015 simplification of the UV ecosystem made the Common File Format optional for studios and streaming providers.
-CFF was never supported by any retailers.
+CFF was never supported by any retailers nor was it ever released to a consumer audience.

 Selected DRM technologies

 UltraViolet Streaming providers were free to choose whatever DRM technologies they wanted to use for streaming and downloads.

-DECE approved six DRM technologies for use in conjunction with a proposed common file format, which was never launched.
+DECE approved six DRM technologies for use in conjunction with the proposed common file format, which was never launched.